Oatmeal Walnut Butterscotch Pie

 Walnuts to the rescue!

-When Diamond of California approached me about working together, I immediately knew that I wanted to include their walnuts in this pie recipe.
-Their fresh, fragrant nuts appear twice in this dessert: toasted and finely chopped walnuts are added to the chewy oatmeal and brown butter cookie crust, while the crispy, caramelized walnuts on top bring some much-needed texture to the pillowy butterscotch mousse.
+This fresh, fragrant nut appear twice in this dessert: toasted and finely chopped walnuts are added to the chewy oatmeal and brown butter cookie crust, while the crispy, caramelized walnuts on top bring some much-needed texture to the pillowy butterscotch mousse.
 They keep the sweet pie from becoming too cloying and add a hearty, earthy note that makes it irresistible.

 Because I never know when to stop, I topped my slices with whipped cream and fleur de sel caramel sauce.
 But that’s really gilding the lily, because it’s just as beautiful—and just as delicious—without any other adornments.